princeton-sns/specreds/p1setup.md

 Now please be patient, building Ceph takes a long time (i.e., around 30 minutes when using `-j36`).

+(You can shutdown the VM by running `sudo shutdown -h now` inside the VM.
+Using `sudo kill` on the host machine to kill the qemu process is not recommended)

 After build successfully completes, please proceed to [Part 2](https://github.com/princeton-sns/specreds/blob/main/p2warmup.md).